PlagatonicRed/Game-Dev-Portfolio/README.md

 This was also my first time working on any game in 2D.

 ## Mentally Drained
-[Mentally Drained](https://plagatonicred.itch.io/mentally-drained) was also made for another 48 hour game jam, this time I was the sole programmer on the team and was responsible for all of the programming in the game.
+[Mentally Drained](https://plagatonicred.itch.io/mentally-drained) was also made for another 48 hour game jam, this time I was the sole programmer on the team and was responsible for a majority of the programming in the game.